 The Cabinet Office is responsible for the National Fraud Initiative data matching exercise.

 The Cabinet Office currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
-We are required to provide particular sets of data to the Cabinet Office for matching for each exercise, and these are set out in the Cabinet Office’s guidance, which can be found at National Fraud Initiative – GOV.UK
+We are required to provide particular sets of data to the Cabinet Office for matching for each exercise.
+These are set out in the Cabinet Office’s guidance, which can be found at National Fraud Initiative – GOV.UK

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.